Miliyonayalew/bookstore/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # BookStore
- The Bookstore is a website similar to the "Awesome Books" website.
+ The Bookstore is a website similar to the ["Awesome Books"](https://github.com/Miliyonayalew/Awesome-Book-Es6) previous website.
 I created an MVP version of it that allows to:
 - Add a book
 - Display a list of books
 - Remove a selected book